 YOUR BRITAIN, FIGHT FOR IT NOW

 For thirty years a copy of a famous wartime propaganda poster had hung in Peter Hibbs’ house.
 Then one day he decided to try and replicate the very scene depicted.

 In the latest instalment in a series examining his “Hero of the Month”, Lord Ashcroft details the remarkable story of Brigadier General Charles FitzClarence VC.

 News, Restorations, Discoveries and Events from around the UK.

 September 1941: “Stalin’s Tank”, a factory fresh Mk.II Valentine, is unveiled at a factory in the Midlands.

 DATES THAT SHAPED THE WAR

-We chart some of the key moments and events that affected the United Kingdom in May 1943.
+We chart some of the key moments and events that affected the United Kingdom in March 1944.

 A look at new books and products.